 And now, let's say our user decides to go back to our app.
 So, we're active in foreground again, and now the user's using the app, but then they decide they want to put their wrist down.
 So, the screen turns off, and your app is no longer foreground because of this.
 However, since your app was the last thing used, it's the frontmost app, so when the user raises their wrist again, your app will be what they see, instead of the watch face.

 During this time, we think of your app as the frontmost app.

 So now, when your app is frontmost in this way, the application state will be background, and you might be wondering how exactly, or how long does the app stay frontmost for?
 So, it's going to be two minutes for all apps.
 However, if there is an expectation by your user to see your app next when they raise their wrist, then you can use a new API to extend this timeout to be eight minutes.

 So, for example, if you're a ride-sharing app in the middle of a ride, then you might want additional time in the frontmost state, because there's a reasonable expectation that the user wants to see your app the next time they raise their wrist.

 However, in many cases, if you forget to turn this off when it's not needed, you can unwittingly annoy your user and leave them with a subpar experience.
 So, always just make sure to turn it off, to reset the time back to two minutes when you no longer need this experience.

 So, let's jump into code to see how we might enable the extended timeout.

 So, it's really simple.
 It's a Boolean property on our WKExtension, and when we want eight minutes, we can set it to be true, and when we want to go back to the default of two minutes, we just set it to be false.

+So, there's one other point I wanted to mention.
 If the user raises their wrist and views your app, then the timeout is reset, regardless if, if you use the frontmost extended API or not.